-Accounts payable teams have an opportunity to move their entire company forward.
+Accounts payable teams have an opportunity to move their entire company forward with AP automation.

-Accounts payable plays a crucial role in business operations in ways many companies are only just starting to realize.
-We all know that this job function is what keep the lights on in your office, but it also has a direct impact on cash flow management, security against fraud, and vendor relationships across the company.
+Accounts payable (AP) plays a crucial role in business operations in ways many companies are only just starting to realize.
+We all know that this job function is what keeps the lights on in your office, but it also has a direct impact on cash flow management, protection against fraud, and the business’ strategic supplier relationships.

 Across the entire life of an invoice, from receipt to payment, there are simply too many points within manual accounts payable processes that require AP staff to intervene.
 Each of these points of manual intervention can drag out the process of paying an invoice for weeks, when it actually doesn’t need to take longer than a day or two.
 And every intervention opens the door for errors that will cost additional time to iron out during month-end close.
 It shouldn’t be this way for AP teams, and it doesn’t have to be.

 7 Reasons to Automate the Accounts Payable Process

 Companies that have a high payment volume typically expend an enormous amount of resources performing manual tasks such as printing checks and collecting approvals.
 There are many costs associated with the manual accounts payable process.
 Consider the following:

 - Checks: The manual cost of processing a check costs $5.00.
 Even with just 500 payments a month being automated, your company can save about $4,800.
 Despite this, about 45% of businesses are making more than half of payments via check.